alyssaesprtu/E-Commerce-Sales-and-Customer-Analysis/README.md

 5. Check for duplicates

 **Summary**

-After cleaning the data cleaning process, the dataset was standardized, validated, and prepared for analysis.
+After the data cleaning process, the dataset was standardized, validated, and prepared for analysis.
 The goal was to ensure data consistency, accuracy, and integrity across all tables before performing exploratory analysis.
 - All tables were reviewes using row counts to confirm successful data loading.
 - Data fields were converted from text format into proper `DATETIME` format using `STR_TO_DATE`, and numeric fields such as `price` and `freight_value` were converted to  `DECIMAL(10,2)` for accurate financial analysis.
 - Missing values were identifies in key columns such as order and product attributes.
 These were analyzed to data completeness, with no critical transactional data removed.